carlosivanr/hugo_website/content/guides/regression/2021-11-01-logistic-regression-2/index.en.markdown

 ```

 ### Compare Models
 A more objective way to compare logistic regression models is perform a chi-squared test, since the differences in the deviance statistics follow a chi-square distribution.
-To accomplish this we simply subtract the model.2 deviance from model.1, subtract the degrees of model.2 from model.1, and then compute the probability of obtaining that value with `pchisq()` function.
-The results of these calculations indicate that p-value is 0.964 and thus model.2 is not a significant improvement when compared to model.1.
+To accomplish this, we simply subtract the model.2 deviance from model.1, subtract the degrees of model.2 from model.1, and then compute the probability of obtaining that value with `pchisq()` function.
+The results of these calculations indicate that the p-value is 0.964 and thus model.2 is not a significant improvement when compared to model.1.

-A second way of comparing models is to use the `anova()` function passing the model in the order of which they were constructed.
-The results are identical to the method using the chi-square distribution.

 ```r
 modelChi <- eel_model.1$deviance - eel_model.2$deviance